-9.4.12 Create the hillshade
+9.4.11 Create the hillshade

-- In the Layers list, ensure that the DEM is the active layer (i.e., it is highlighted by having been clicked on). - Click on the Raster $\rightarrow$ Terrain analysis $\rightarrow$ Hillshade menu item to open the Hillshade dialog. - Specify an appropriate location for the output layer and call it hillshade. - Check the Add result to project box. - Click OK. - Wait for it to finish processing.
+- 1. In the Layers panel, ensure that the DEM is the active layer (i.e., it is highlighted by having been clicked on). - 2.
+Click on the Raster $\rightarrow$ Analysis $\rightarrow$ Hillshade menu item to open the Hillshade dialog. - 3.
+Specify an appropriate location for the output layer and call it hillshade. - 4.
+Check the Open output file after running algorithm box. - 5.
+Click Run. - 6.
+Wait for it to finish processing.